cyberman54/ESP32-Paxcounter/README.md

 	0 = ADR off
 	1 = ADR on [default]

-	note: set ADR to off, if device is moving, set to on, if not.
+	Note: set ADR to off, if device is moving, set to on, if not.
+	If ADR is set to on, SF value is shown inverted on display.

 0x08 do nothing